top of page

 100% Garnacha Blanca (not shown in the above picture).

-This is racy, with fantastic purity of fruit, refreshing quince and jasmine notes, subtle wood, and a steely, mineral-edged core with a sublime fresh finish.
+This is racy, with fantastic purity of fruit, refreshing quince and jasmine notes, subtle wood, and a steely, mineral-edged core, finishing with sublime freshness.

 Bodegas Beronia Mazuelo Reserva, Rioja Alta This is a017